-A wind instrument is a resonant tube excited by pressure pulses from some excitation mechanism.
-Reflected pulses from the tube in turn prod the excitation mechanism into producing further pulses of pressure.
+A wind instrument is a resonant tube excited by some excitation mechanism.
+Reflected pressure pulses from the tube in turn prod the excitation mechanism into producing further pulses of pressure.
 The physics of resonant tubes produces a limited set of possibilities which we can use to classify instruments.
 Resonant tubes respond linearly to excitation and are easy to model.
 For example, we can compute the correct places to put finger holes relatively easily.
 The excitation mechanism is non-linear and defines much of the unique character of each instrument.

 Pressure waves travel up and down a cylindrical or conical tube at the speed of sound.
-A closed tube end reflects a pressure wave back the way it came.
-An open tube end also reflects a pressure wave, but positive pressure becomes negative and vice versa.
+A closed end of a tube reflects a pressure wave back the way it came.
+An open end of a tube also reflects a pressure wave, but positive pressure becomes negative and vice versa.

 Reeds and lips behave similarly to a closed end.
-When hit with a pressure wave, the reed or lips are pushed open, allowing a burst of air through like a slightly amplified reflection.
+When hit with a pressure wave, the reed or lips are pushed open, allowing a burst of air through.